JRBoland/JamesBoland_T1A2/readme.md

 The website has been designed utilising flexbox and ```media queries``` to ensure responsiveness across devices.

+Use of visible font size and use of contrasting colours allows for clear readability of the website.

 ## Features

 - Each link has an opacity hover animation and an additional italicized on click animation.